John N. Maclean: Publications

 Maclean's third book, The Thirtymile Fire: A Chronicle of Bravery and Betrayal, recounts the deadly Thirtymile Fire and the controversy and recriminations in its aftermath.
 The Thirtymile entrapped and killed four firefighters.

 Maclean's fourth book, The Esperanza Fire: Arson, Murder and the Agony of Engine 57 details the 2006 wildfire that killed five firefighters on a Forest Service engine crew in southern California.
-The arsonist, Raymond Lee Oyler, was the first person ever convicted of murder for setting a wildland fire; Oyler was sentenced to death and remains on Death Row at California's San Quentin State Prison.
+The arsonist, Raymond Lee Oyler, was the first person convicted of murder for setting a wildland fire; Oyler was sentenced to death.

+The California Supreme Court denied Oyler's automatic appeal in May 2025 and he remains in prison.

 Maclean's fifth book, River of Fire: The Rattlesnake Fire and the Mission Boys, (2018) details the 1953 fire that killed 15 firefighters in northern California, 14 of them members of a missionary fire crew.
 The story was first chronicled in Maclean's second book, then expanded and updated for publication in this book.